Picture of Bed Bug

 Bed bugs move through 5 instars or stages on their way to adulthood.
+After hatching they are about the size of a poppy seed.
 To pass from stage to stage, the need to take in a blood meal.
 Bed bugs have a stylet on their head which is used to puncture the skin of their human host.
 Photos and descriptions of each instar can be found below.

 In favorable conditions it takes between 4 weeks to 5 weeks to go from a hatched nymph to adult (at 83 to 90 degrees F).
 A nymph or baby bed bugs can live for 3 to 4 months without a blood meal, adults can live just over a year.